-Although awards are not subject to a system of common law precedent, the decisions of arbitral tribunals may certainly have persuasive value insofar as they can usefully contribute to the development of law in a range of areas, and they can act as a reference point for law-makers and parties alike.
-Take for example, the ICC Dow Chemical award, a leading decision that recognised the group of companies doctrine, which was upheld by French courts.11
+Although awards are not subject to a system of common law precedent, the decisions of arbitral tribunals may certainly have persuasive value insofar as they can usefully contribute to the development of law in a range of areas.
+Awards can therefore act as a reference point for lawmakers and parties alike.
+For instance, the ICC Dow Chemical award, a leading decision that recognised the group of companies' doctrine, which was upheld by French courts.21 While the position of this doctrine at common law remains unsettled, the decision has sparked lively legal and academic discussion of the group of companies doctrine.22

-Substantive issues may be clarified by the publication of awards, as arbitrators are often tasked with deciding questions of law, ranging from novel questions in particular factual scenarios to substantial issues of law.12) One industry where commercial arbitration remains the preferred method of dispute resolution is construction, and thus arbitrators are well-positioned to contribute to the development of law in this area.
+Substantive issues may be clarified by the publication of awards, as arbitrators are often tasked with deciding questions of law, ranging from novel questions in particular factual scenarios to substantial issues of law.23 One industry in which commercial arbitration remains the preferred method of dispute resolution is construction, and thus arbitrators are well-positioned to contribute to the development of law in this area.
 Awards dealing with topical issues such as good faith, penalties or liquidated damages provide guidance for construction law decision-makers.
 Had these cases been decided by national courts, they would be regarded as major developments in the law.

 Arbitrators are also uniquely placed to make decisions on arbitration law issues such as jurisdiction questions, choice of law and arbitrability.
 Accordingly, if these awards were systemically published, greater guidance could be provided to arbitrators, parties and national courts alike.